OumaESD/OumaESD/README.md

 - 👋 Hi, I’m @OumaESD
 - 👀 I’m interested in AI & machine learning
 - 🌱 I’m currently learning data analysis/machine learning
-- 📫 you can reach by mail : oumaima.essaid@sorbonne-universite.fr
+- 📫 you can reach by mail : oumaima.essaid@etu.sorbonne-universite.fr

 <!---
 OumaESD/OumaESD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.